WrightonLabCSU/CAMPER/README.md

 ### Standalone Workflow

 The simplest workflow is the two-step annotation and summarization of a single amino acid fasta file.
 An example of such a workflow is shown below.
-This will run CAMPER without any DRAM input at all, and the results will be argueably incompleat without the dram data.
+This will run CAMPER without any DRAM input at all, and the results will be arguably incomplete without the dram data.
+In order to use CAMPER_kit with DRAM see the next section.

 ```
 camper_annotate -i my_genes.faa -o my_output #annotate, note the lack of the "-a" argument, this will not have dram data
 camper_distill  -a my_output/annotations.tsv -o my_output/distillate.tsv #summarize
 ```

 These commands will make two files in the output directory (above named `my_output`, but this is customizable): `annotations.tsv` and `distillate.tsv` (or whatever you name it in your `-o` command).
-For descriptions of these files, see the [CAMPER Outputs](https://github.com/WrightonLabCSU#camper-outputs) section below.
+For descriptions of these files, see the [CAMPER Outputs](https://github.com/WrightonLabCSU/CAMPER#camper-outputs) section below.

 ### DRAM Combination Workflow